Value (mathematics): Numerical values

 Because numerical values can also be a part of composite objects, various terminologies are given.
-For example, a complex number $z=a+bi$, has $a$ as considered its real value, likewise $b$ as its complex value.
+For example, a complex number $z=a+bi$, has $a$ as considered its real part, likewise $b$ as its imaginary part.

 Variables

 A variable is a symbol that represents an unspecified object.
 Homogeneous to numbers, variables themselves are considered as values.

 Functions

 The value of a function, given the value(s) assigned to its argument(s), is the quantity assumed by the function for these argument values.

-For example, if the function f is defined by f(x) = 2x^{2} − 3x + 1, then assigning the value 3 to its argument x yields the function value 10, since f(3) = 2·3^{2} − 3·3 + 1 = 10.
+For example, if the function $f$ is defined by $f(x) = 2x^2 - 3x + 1$, then assigning the value 3 to its argument $x$ yields the function value 10, since $f(3) = 2\cdot 3^2 - 3\cdot 3 + 1 = 10$.

 If the variable, expression or function only assumes real values, it is called real-valued.
 Likewise, a complex-valued variable, expression or function only assumes complex values.